tq-bit/ghost-notifier/readme.md

 ### The Simulation approach

 For this approach, you'll need an HTTP client.
-Within VSCode, you can use the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) plugin from the marketplace.
+I recommend you to use the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) VSCode plugin from the marketplace.

 Head over to the [`examples/simulation` folder](https://github.com/tq-bit/ghost-notifier/tree/master/examples/simulation/payloads).
 If you're using the plugin, you can use the `notification.rest` file to send the requests with the matching payload.
 If you're using a client like Postman, you can grab the create and update paylods from the `payloads` folder: